theskyinflames/Go-in-a-shot/README.md

 ## Step 7 - Conditional behavior (flags)

+## Step 9 - Testing
+To implement the unit test, we'll use the [Testify framework](https://github.com/stretchr/testify).
+It provides *mock* functionality over interfaces and *assert* validations.
+Once the unit test are implemented, use **go test** tool to execute it.

 ## Step 8 - Profiling

 ## Step 6 - Application life cycle
 Coding                                -> Testing              -> Profiling    ->  Integrating               -> Deploying